sumeetdas/succinct-rust/README.md

   ```
   Distance from origin: 5.0
   ```
-* The downside of using this technique is that `Wrapper` is a new type, so it doesn’t have the methods of the value it’s holding.
+* Disadvantage: `Wrapper` is a new type, so it doesn’t have the methods of the value it’s holding (here, `Point`'s methods are absent from `point`).
-* If we wanted the new type to have every method the inner type has, implementing the `Deref` trait on the `Wrapper` to return the inner type would be a solution.
+* For new type to have all methods of the inner type, implement `Deref` trait on the `Wrapper` to return the inner type.
 (TODO: example code)
-* If we don’t want the `Wrapper` type to have all the methods of the inner type — for example, to restrict the `Wrapper` type’s behavior — we would have to implement just the methods we do want manually.
+* If `Wrapper` type need to have select methods of inner type, we would have to manually implement them.
 # Closures
 * Rust’s closures are anonymous functions you can save in a variable or pass as arguments to other functions.
 * You can create the closure in one place and then call the closure to evaluate it in a different context.